 Well, bitcoin mining is indeed a painstaking undertaking – costly and time-consuming- but it can reward you sporadically.
 The huge rewards to hardworking or smart miners are one reason the industry has a very strong magnetic appeal.
 We are just about to explore how exactly does bitcoin mining works, so keep reading.

 Bitcoin mining involves updating, securing, and verifying bitcoin transactions.
 Unlike traditional currency which is usually created and issued by the central bank of a country, Bitcoins are issued or rather awarded to miners during and after the transaction process, when they create new blocks successfully.
 The transaction process is a very complex mathematical problem, which means that most transactions are bound to fail since the equations and problem solving are rooted deep in cryptography.

 Miners employ the help of special software to solve complex mathematical problems and they are issued a given number of digital coins in exchange.
 This is just a smart and secure way to issue a digital currency and, of course, create an incentive for more investors to join and continue mining.

 A blockchain is simply a public distributed digital ledger on which all bitcoin transactions are recorded.
-IT has that name because it is technically a chain of blocks or a record of transactions made by miners in a given period of time.
+IT has that name because it is technically a chain of blocks or a record of transactions made by miners in a given period.
 Do you get the idea?

 So, what is mining doing in real terms?

-Well, miners are helping secure the network and confirming new transactions, an invetsment that has them rewarded every 10 minutes.
+Well, miners are helping secure the network and confirming new transactions, an investment that has them rewarded every 10 minutes.
 The reward is in the form of new coins.
 And what is the point of mining?
-This is a question most newbies ask every now and then.
+This is a question most newbies ask now and then.

 Let us cover the three aspects of bitcoin mining.
 Stay tuned.